Projektreferenzen

 Solar price effect (BSW).
 Imagine a year without solar energy.
 With reduced supply, wholesale prices would be much higher than they actually are.
 For trade association BSW, we empirically quantify this solar price effect.
 2024.

 Consultation (industrial company).
-After the German government publishing an electricity market white paper (“Strommarkt der Zukunft”), we provided support in drafting a stakeholder consultation response.
+After the German government published an electricity market white paper (“Strommarkt der Zukunft”), we provided support in drafting a stakeholder consultation response.
 2024.

 Dynamic FIT (50Hertz).
-Germany now has 60+ GW of solar capacity under the feed-in-tariff.
-Those generators won’t stop producing, even if oversupply sends wholesale price in negative territory.
-For TSO 50Hertz, we develop a reformed feed-in-tariff that incentives producers to turn of in situations of oversupply.
+Germany now has 60+ GW of solar capacity under the feed-in tariff.
+Those generators won’t stop producing, even if oversupply sends wholesale prices into negative territory.
+For TSO 50Hertz, we develop a reformed feed-in tariff that incentivizes producers to turn off in situations of oversupply.
 2024.

 Grid fees (Industrial company).
 Network charges make up an ever-increasing share of industrial electricity bills, jeopardizing electrification investments.
 We provide forecasts of TSO grid fees until 2040, including projections of capacity and energy charges.
 2024.